piam/bjc-course/curriculum/05-image/01-image.md

 -----

-Look at [images](https://en.wikipedia.org/wiki/File:Quality_comparison_jpg_vs_saveforweb.jpg), and see if you can detect the difference!
+Look at these [images](https://en.wikipedia.org/wiki/File:Quality_comparison_jpg_vs_saveforweb.jpg), and see if you can detect the difference!

 First visual, then image size as done in Part 2